-and because $\exp (M(t) - \langle M \rangle(t))$ is a supermartingale as explained above. \end{proof} We are now in a position to prove the hydrodynamic limit result Theorem \ref{HL}. \begin{proof}[Proof of Theorem \ref{HL}] We first show that $\pi^{(n)}$ converges in distribution to the measure induced by $p(t, \cdot).$ By Proposition \ref{prop:equivalentLimitsPI} it suffices to show this for $\tilde{\pi}^{(n)}.$ Take any subsequence $n_k.$ For each rational $0 < t < T$ we have defined $\tilde{\pi}^{(n)}_t$ as an empirical measure of i.i.d.\ random variables with density $p(t, \cdot)$ taken from Corollary \ref{cor:densityOfRBM} by replacing $g$ in the Corollary statement with $Y$.
+\begin{proof}[Proof of Theorem \ref{HL}] We prove this assuming the results in subsection 3.1.
+We first show that $\pi^{(n)}$ converges in distribution to the measure induced by $p(t, \cdot).$ By Proposition \ref{prop:equivalentLimitsPI} it suffices to show this for $\tilde{\pi}^{(n)}.$ Take any subsequence $n_k.$ For each rational $0 < t < T$ we have defined $\tilde{\pi}^{(n)}_t$ as an empirical measure of i.i.d.\ random variables with density $p(t, \cdot)$ taken from Corollary \ref{cor:densityOfRBM} by replacing $g$ in the Corollary statement with $Y$.
+We will show later that $Y \in C^2[0, T]$ so this Corollary can be applied.
 By Theorem \ref{thm:WpConvofSampleMean},